 Additionally, genuine analgesics have been found to be more effective if a person knows they are being given the drug, rather than the drug being given without the person's knowledge.
 In this case, the placebo effect can be viewed as assisting a genuine intervention

 The effect of antidepressants is believed to be largely reliant on the placebo effect.
+One review of eight studies found that over a 12-week period, placebo antidepressants were effective, demonstrating the potentially long-lasting impact of placebos.

 The placebo effect is particularly prevalent in trials for anti-anxiety drugs and significantly interrupts the discovery and trials of new forms of medication.